souvik3333/OEDR-for-autonomous-vehicle/OEDR/traffic_sign_classification/README.md

 1. Image Pre-processing
 2. Detection Module

-Detailed documentation can be found <a href="./../../doc/Traffic Sign Subsystem.md">here</a>.
+Detailed documentation can be found <a href="./../../doc/Traffic Sign Classification Subsystem.md">here</a>.